Hi, I'm Kayce. Nice to meet you.

 I am a Licensed Professional Counselor and National Certified Counselor with a Master of Education in Counseling from Winthrop University in Rock Hill, South Carolina.
 I’ve received special training in perinatal mental health through PSI (Postpartum Support International), and I am a proud supporter of the Secular Therapy Project.
 I’ll never tell you to have faith, pray about your emotional pain, consult a magical book of scripture, or go to church.
 Of course, if you believe in those things and find such practices helpful, I won’t discourage you or try to change your mind, but as a humanist, what I will do is listen, encourage self-care, and collaborate with you to implement strengths-based and feedback-informed treatment strategies, which may include cognitive-behavioral therapy (CBT) and mindfulness exercises.

 I grew up in Chester, SC, and moved around quite a bit, from the Washington, DC, area to New York City to Richmond, VA, before settling down in beautiful Wake Forest, NC, where I now live with my husband, son, and puppy dog.
 My worldview has been significantly influenced by exposure to other cultures, a liberal arts education, and the realization that people do not need religion in order to be kind, loving, and moral world citizens.
-Once I discovered the true freedom of life beyond belief, I never looked back, and, frankly, I can appreciate kindness and humanity so much more when it comes from a place of sincerity and not from a divinely inspired instructional manual.
-See my favorite resources on spirituality without religion here.

 In my spare time, you will find me traveling, hiking, baking, listening to music and podcasts, reading, enjoying one of the Raleigh-Durham area’s many wonderful restaurants, or sipping a fine cup of coffee on my screened in porch, one of my absolute favorite places in the world to relax.